-Use the My Aged Care Aged Care Homes Finder to look for homes in the area you'd like to live and contact them to arrange a time to visit.
-You can use the Aged Care Homes Finder online at www.myagedcare.gov.au or get more information by calling 1800 200 422.
+Use the My Aged Care Aged Care Homes Finder to look for homes in the area you would like to live and contact them to arrange a time to visit.
+You can get more information on the Aged Care Homes Finder by calling 1800 200 422 or visiting myagedcare.gov.au.